-Unless you are a legitimate introvert who cringes at the thought of company, do not go on this hike alone.
+Unless you are a legitimate introvert who cringes at the thought of company and are in possession of sturdy carbon fiber hiking sticks, do not go on this hike alone.
 The fun in doing it as a group, it allows more room for adventure and memories that you’ll create.
 When you take a break from the hike, stories and games from those crazy individuals who are always in a group will give you the much-needed break and relaxation.
 So if you are traveling alone, look for a group to join, there are always those looking to add more people in their group for this hike.
 Join a group.
 They will not only provide a source of entertainment along the trek, but your costs will also be cut down!

 Bring With You Nepali Rupees